2013 SRT® Viper - The Return of the Snake

 A range of Harman Kardon® surround-sound systems are available across the SRT Viper lineup that feature the latest in audio system technology.
 All Harman Kardon audio systems include a high-voltage class D amplifier with tracking power supply and up to 11 channels of amplification.
 The Harman Kardon system with exclusive Logic 7 surround-sound processing is available in the Viper GTS model with a total of 18-speakers, including four subwoofers located behind the seats.
 All Harman Kardon systems in the 2013 SRT Viper lineup include high-performance, high-efficiency GreenEdge technology loudspeakers that are extremely light and include rare earth magnets.
 The magnets inside each speaker ensure efficient speaker operation and enhanced performance.
 The audio systems operate on 32 volts - so the new and improved sound system achieves more than double the acoustic power of the current system.

 Refined evolution of SRT's hallmark - aggressive and functional exterior designs

 The all-new, timeless exterior design blends contemporary execution with evolutionary refinement.

-All-new carbon-fiber hood, roof, decklid and aluminum door panels are firsts for SRT Viper models resulting in significant weight reduction, improved high-speed stability and a .369 drag coefficient while still achieving negative lift.
+All-new carbon-fiber hood, roof, decklid and aluminum door panels are firsts for SRT Viper models resulting in significant weight reduction, improved high-speed stability and a slippery .364 drag coefficient.